What is Rosin?

 How to Use Rosin

-Dabbing rosin is an excellent way to keep things pure and take advantage of the great taste that it exudes.
-Rosin can also be put on top of flower in a bowl, bong or added to a joint.
-It is works well in edibles since the weed is already decarboxylated.
+Dabbing rosin is an excellent way to keep your cannabis concentrates as pure and undamaged as possible, while taking advantage of the great taste that it exudes.
+Rosin can also be put on top of ground-up cannabis flower in a bowl, bong, or pipe, or even just added to a joint.
+It works well in edibles as well since the weed is already decarboxylated, meaning that it can quickly and easily be added into just about anything!
 That means that the major step in preparing edibles is already complete.
 Rosin can also be vaped using an electronic vaporizer designed specifically for vaping concentrates.
+Perhaps the most versatile of the cannabis concentrates, rosin is a great choice for adding a punch of cannabinoid power to pretty much anything.

 What is Live Rosin?

 Live rosin differs from standard rosin because it is extracted from fresh flowers that have not been dried or cured.
 The flowers are then frozen but the water content in the frozen plants means that heating is not an alternative because the water will boil and ruin the weed.
 Instead, ice wax or freeze dried bubble hash is made first and then dried prior to the pressing that creates the live rosin.
-Live rosin is popular primarily because of its complete flavor profile and freshness and flavor of the terpenes (aromatic oils that give marijuana its flavor).
-The untainted terpene content of the uncured cannabis shine through in a manner not present in other concentrates.
+Live rosin is popular primarily because of its complete flavor profile and freshness, really allowing the flavor of the terpenes (aromatic oils that give marijuana its flavor) to shine and stand out in the plant.
+The untainted terpene content of the uncured cannabis shines through in a manner not present in other concentrates, making live rosin one of the most popular and sought-after forms of cannabis concentrate on the market today!

 We noted a few of the benefits of cannabis rosin above.
 Here is a more complete list.